In case you didn’t know, I’m obsessed with the future.

 We’re all just trying to make it through this absurd life, day by day, doing the best we can to keep our shit together as we sit on the fulcrum of the seesaw of life, balancing existential dread with eternal bliss like our lives depend on it.

 None of us have any fucking clue what we’re doing.
 We just pretend we do because it’s easier than admitting how ignorant we are.
 And that’s where the disputation comes from.

 I think young people will forever be at odds with old people.
 We can do our best to mitigate this discord, and we can begin to do so by understanding how the stereotypes we believe have formed within our minds.
 But I ultimately think this contention is just a fact of life that we have to deal with.

 Being aware of this contention should allow us to get past our inherent differences and look at some of the actual data I mentioned earlier.

 Because whether we like it or not, millennials are going to change the world.
 In my next post in the series, I’ll tackle the first item on their agenda: Marriage.
 6As if we have an agenda.
 That’s giving us way too much credit.
-I can barely decide where to go to eat dinner let alone how my generation is going ...continue
+I can barely decide where to eat dinner let alone how my generation is going to ...continue